oka4henry/AutoGreenHouse/README.md

     name: "Green House 1 Intake Neutral pH"
 ```

-**Note:** Our fans where not wifi controllable for default so we used a sonoff basic to act as the middle man and made them wifi controllable.
+**Note:** Our fans where not wifi controllable by default so we used a [Sonoff Basic](https://amzn.to/2RRr9tK) to act as the middle man and made them wifi controllable.

 *Fan control: (Sonoff)*
 ```yaml